...And That Little Girl Was Me

 - In Phantom, Gérard Carrière tells Christine all about the Phantom's childhood and his relationship with his father; when Christine asks him how he knows all this, he reveals that he is the Phantom's father.

-- When the Video Games Awesome played The Binding of Isaac, they started sharing stories of unhappy memories from their own childhoods.
-Every time one of the stories also involved someone else, someone would add "And that boy... was Deacon/Ben."
+- When the Video Games Awesome! played The Binding of Isaac, they started sharing stories of unhappy memories from their own childhoods.
+Every time one of the stories also involved someone else, someone would joke "And that boy... was Deacon/Ben."

 - ...and in Tumblr there was this

 - On American Dad!, Roger uses this as part of a convoluted back story for his made-up detective persona.